MANTAN02/4_8/FIREBASE_SETUP.md

 **1. "Firebase config not found"**
 - Check your `.env` file has all required variables
 - Restart your development server

+**2. "Google authentication not working"**
+- Check that Google sign-in is enabled in Firebase Console
+- Verify Web client ID and secret are correctly configured
+- Ensure your domain is in the authorized domains list

 **2. "Permission denied" in Firestore**
 - Check your security rules